 A fourth layer could be a paper type of currency namely the cashcoin.
 It looks like the paper and coin currencies we use nowadays, it is pegged 1 to 1 to bronzecoin and it provides the ultimate peace of mind for anonymity.

-This requires the maintenance of an ATM network and currency printing infrastructures but it is a needles precaution since the BCS is an open source software and anybody skilled in the art of coding can verify bronzecoin transactions and wallets are in fact anonymous.
+This requires the maintenance of an ATM network and currency printing infrastructures but it is a needles precaution since the LC is an open source software and anybody skilled in the art of coding can verify bronzecoin transactions and wallets are de facto anonymous.

 Hot and cold wallets

-The implementation of a BCS requires IT infrastructures to ensure connectivity of the systems and terminals at all times.
+The implementation of a LC requires IT infrastructures to ensure connectivity of the systems and terminals at all times.
 Electricity and Internet connections are implied.

 What happens if one or the other (mostly Internet) are down?

-One solution is for BCS transactions to be registered and stored within cold wallets or cold transaction queues stored locally into the devices and terminals registering the offline transaction locally among themselves.
-This is where storing a local hot backup of your BCS file and wallets can come in handy!
+One solution is for LC transactions to be registered and stored within cold wallets or cold transaction queues stored locally into the devices and terminals registering the offline transaction locally among themselves.
+This is where storing a local cold backup of your BCS file and wallets can come in handy!

 Offline transactions will be processed automatically by terminals and registered onto the global blockchain file once Internet connection is restored to one terminal or another.